Louisa Wilkins: Life

-In 1908 she and a female friend (she names as "X") decided to set out on an adventure.
+In 1908 she and a female friend, Victoria Buxton (known as Victoria de Bunsen after her marriage), who Wilkins named as "X" in her book, decided to set out on an adventure.
 They first decided on the continent and that they "should choose a country which could be reached otherwise than by sea; and that, having reached it, its nature should be such that we could travel indefinitely in it without reaching the sea".
-Using a pencil on the map they decided that their destination should be Damascus and they would "fill in the details when we get there."
+Using a pencil on the map they decided that their destination should be Damascus and they would "fill in the details when we get there".

 They decided to travel across the Ottoman Empire to Baghdad and Damascus.
 Neither of them could speak the local languages, they were unaware of customs, they wore long skirts and rode side saddle; Wilkins would later publish an account of their journey and the sights they saw.